What are family meetings?

 Who should be at our family meetings?

 Invite everyone who will be caring for the person with cancer, including family members, close friends, neighbors, and paid caregivers.
-Also think about including family and friends who live outside the area.
+Consider including family and friends who live outside the area.
 There are ways for them to help from a distance.

-A big decision is whether the person being cared for should be at every family meeting.
+A big decision is whether your loved one should be at every family meeting.
 On one hand, the patient needs to voice his or her ideas and concerns.
 On the other hand, family members and friends may not be as frank around him or her.
-If you don’t include the person being cared for, sit down with him or her before and after the meeting so that he or she stays in the loop.
+If you don’t include the person being cared for, sit down with them before so that you can properly advocate for their needs/desires.
+Sit down with them after the meeting so that they stay in the loop.

 How do we make our family meetings work?